-In this step-by-step tutorial, you’ll learn how to remove malware from your WordPress site safely.
+In this step-by-step tutorial, you’ll learn how to remove malware from WordPress sites safely.
 We’ll walk through backups, scanning, file cleanup, database sanitization, and steps to lock down your setup.

 1. Backup Your Site